Environmental justice in budget & funding

 • advancing opportunities to direct program resources to areas and communities most in need

-We also set the goal of directing 40% of grants and expenditures that create environmental benefits for vulnerable populations and overburdened communities.
+We also set an agency goal of directing 40% of grants and expenditures that create environmental benefits for vulnerable populations and overburdened communities.

-Ecology will initially emphasize environmental justice in decision processes related to budget development, contracts, grant and loan funding programs, and other expenditures where the agency has discretion, subject to legislative appropriations and state law.
+Ecology is initially emphasizing environmental justice in decision processes related to budget development, contracts, grant and loan funding programs, and other expenditures where the agency has discretion, subject to legislative appropriations and state law.

 The implementation of HEAL goals into budget and funding decisions creates new opportunity and authority to ensure state resources are equitably distributed.
 Developing and implementing budget processes that incorporate environmental justice is an iterative process that will evolve as the agency learns more, and as the Environmental Justice Council provides guidance.
 The types of decision processes the agency takes actions on will be updated as our practices mature and as more information becomes available.